-Check out our Powwow series and more special features
+Check out our Powwow series

 “So, my background is pretty eclectic.
 I went to FIT Fashion Institute here in New York thinking that I wanted a marketing role in fashion, and after doing one or two internships, it didn’t really pan out as I thought.
 It felt like some of the work I was doing was very inconsequential.
 During college, I also interned with BMW North America, where I worked on their website, and that’s really what got me into the world of digital.
 And then post college, I got a job working as a digital coordinator for a greeting card publishing company, working as an email and affiliate marketer, managing their website, and serving as the blog administrator.
 But there was something about email that always spoke to me, and I sort of stuck with email in the next few roles.
 A little over five years ago, I landed this position with Barnes & Noble.
 I started off working for the NOOK business and then I transitioned to retail and dot-com, and now I oversee all the brand extensions for Barnes & Noble for their CRM program.”

 Barnes & Noble is one of those storied brands that has a special meaning or connection to many people.
 You also worked at Gerson Lehrman Group (GLG), and before that The Conran Shop.
 What did you take from your previous positions that you apply to your current role at Barnes & Noble?